saks0106/Data_Analyst_Projects/README.md

 📫 How to reach me sakshemgotekar@gmail.com

-⚡️ Fun fact Our Ancestors are not want we think
+⚡️ Fun fact ..Our Ancestors are not want we think

 ## 🛠 Skills